 “Trick-or-treat,” the timid child said, shaking as he held up his plastic pumpkin.

 He had the look of fear on his face.
 He was probably trying to decide if Maw Maw was in costume or not.

 “Give the kid something, Earlene,” Paw Paw yelled, as he stuffed his pipe with tobacco.
-“You’re scaring him to death just staring at him in all your get-up.”
+“You’re scaring him to death just staring at him.”

-After offering a few “choice words” to Paw Paw, Maw Maw returned her gaze to the kid who was practically shaking in his shoes at this point.
+After shouting a few “choice words” to Paw Paw, Maw Maw returned her gaze to the kid who was practically shaking in his shoes at this point.

-“I guess you want some candy,” Maw Maw asked, with frustration in her voice.
+“I ‘spec you want some candy,” Maw Maw asked.

 I guess the poor kid nodded his head.
 What was he thinking stopping at our house when the porch light was off?
-There were stories of how Maw Maw handled late-night visitors that dating back decades.
-I lived with the lady, and if I ever would have gotten locked out I would have made a pallet right there in the carport before I’d ring that doorbell.
+There were stories of how Maw Maw handled late-night visitors that dated back to the 1950s.
+I lived with the lady, and if I ever got locked out I would make a pallet right there in the carport before I would ring that doorbell.

 “Stay right here,” she said.
 “I’ll find you something.”